-But, my baking buds, it’s taken me awhile to perfect such a classic treasure.
-And I will only bring you the best when it comes to sugar cookies.
-I swear on sprinkles:
+I’m admitting it: it’s taken me awhile to perfect the chocolate sugar cookie.
+And I only bring you the best when it comes to sugar cookies.
+I swear on sprinkles.

 These chocolate sugar cookies are fantastic!
-I’m completely addicted to making them because not only are the cookies the perfect balance of chocolate and buttery goodness, they’re incredibly simple.
-They’re crisp on the edges, soft in the center, and the royal icing sets within a couple hours so you can stack them, gift them, wrap them, eat them all immediately because they will call out your name as you walk by.
+Not only are they the perfect balance of chocolate and buttery goodness, they’re incredibly simple.
+They’re crisp on the edges, soft in the center, and the icing sets within a couple hours so you can stack them, gift them, wrap them, eat them all immediately because they will call out your name as you walk by.

 Chocolate temptresses, they are.

-You’ll be happy to know that this is a completely basic recipe.
+This is a completely basic recipe.
 There’s nothing strange or complicated and I can guarantee you have most of the ingredients in your kitchen this very second.
-The recipe is adapted from my vanilla version, only I added a lot of cocoa powder for chocolate flavor.
-We’ll be using baking powder to give the cookies lift and if you remember my huge spiel about cocoa powders, you’ll know that dutch-process cocoa powder is typically paired with baking powder.
+The recipe is adapted from my original sugar cookies.
+Using that recipe as the base, I added cocoa powder for chocolate flavor.
+We’ll use more baking powder for extra lift and if you remember my article about dutch-process vs natural cocoa powder, you know that dutch-process cocoa powder is typically paired with baking powder.
 But you can actually use either dutch-process or natural cocoa powder in this cookie recipe because things are only tricky when baking soda is involved– that’s when you most likely need to use the acidic natural cocoa powder.